Accounting and the late 2000s financial crisis: Fair value as a Contributor

 There has been debate on whether fair value accounting contributed to the crisis or simply was the messenger of the crisis.
 The opponents of fair value believe it is the contributor to the crisis.
 Opponents, such as FDIC chairman William Isaac and House Speaker Newt Gingrich, lobbied and urged for the suspension of mark-to-market accounting.
 Clearly, the lobbying has been an issue of debate as well – one that proponents are not pleased with, as lobbying the FASB presents an issue of its independence.
 These people believe fair value accounting is not the most relevant method of measuring financial instruments.

-Steve Forbes is another opponent who believes fair value accounting was the “principal reason” for the crisis in 2008.
+Steve Forbes is another opponent who believes fair value accounting was the "principal reason" for the 2008 financial crisis.
 One argument is that a majority of structured debt, corporate bonds and mortgages were still performing, but their prices had fallen below their true value due to frozen markets (contagion explained above).
 Opponents also state that fair value accounting undermines critical foundations of financial reporting, including verifiability, reliability and conservatism.
 It is argued that fair value accounting lacks all three attributes.
 Some opponents may even suggest that historical cost accounting is more accurate by arguing that financial institutions are forced to record any permanent impairment in the market value of their assets.